powersync-ja/powersync-js/demos/yjs-react-supabase-text-collab/README.md

 ```

 2. Edit `.env.local` and populate the relevant values:
-   - Set `SUPABASE_URL` to your Supabase project URL.
+   - Set `VITE_SUPABASE_URL` to your Supabase project URL.
 You can find this by going to the main page for the project on the Supabase dashboard and then look for "Project URL" in the "Project API" panel.
-   - Set `SUPABASE_ANON_KEY` to your Supabase API key.
+   - Set `VITE_SUPABASE_ANON_KEY` to your Supabase API key.
 This can be found right below the Project URL on the Supabase dashboard.
-   - Set `POWERSYNC_URL` to your PowerSync instance URL (this is the same URL from step 5)
+   - Set `VITE_POWERSYNC_URL` to your PowerSync instance URL (this is the same URL from step 5)

 ### 8. Run the demo app